firebadnofire/yt-dlp-utils/README.md

 Two CLI scripts to help make yt-dlp simpler and more user friendly.
-Two scripts that use arguments that acheve the same goal
+Two scripts that use arguments that achieve the same goal

 # Features:
  mp4, mp4 compressed, webm format options.

-Playlist updator (run the script again with same playlist)
+Playlist updator (run the script again with the same playlist)

 Ease of use